 The 7th Voyage of Sinbad (1958) was a landmark in fantasy cinema.
 It was often imitated over the next decade.
 Most importantly, it brought to prominence the name of special effects man Ray Harryhausen and his fantastical creatures.
 Ray Harryhausen was a specialist in the process of stop-motion animation where models are meticulously moved and photographed one frame at a time.
 Harryhausen went onto a substantial career over the next two decades, creating similar flights of fantasy.
 (See below for Ray Harryhausen’s other films).
 He would revisit the Sinbad mythos twice, here and later with the disappointing Sinbad and the Eye of the Tiger (1977).
 The Golden Voyage of Sinbad is one of Ray Harryhausen’s most acclaimed works and one that shows him at the height of his art.

 The Golden Voyage of Sinbad is also notable for many of the up-and-coming stars.
-There is Tom Baker who, the following year, would become the fourth incarnation of tv’s Doctor Who (1963-89); cult queen Caroline Munro; and Martin Shaw, later hunk hero of Clemens’ superior action man tv show The Professionals.
+There is Tom Baker who, the following year, would become the fourth incarnation of tv’s Doctor Who (1963-89) (and apparently won the part after the producers of the show saw him in Golden Voyage); cult queen Caroline Munro; and Martin Shaw, later hunk hero of Clemens’ superior action man tv show The Professionals.

 Ray Harryhausen’s other films are:– The Beast from 20,000 Fathoms (1953), the granddaddy of all atomic monster films; the giant atomic octopus film It Came from Beneath the Sea (1955); the alien invader film Earth Vs. The Flying Saucers (1956); the alien monster film 20 Million Miles to Earth (1957); The 7th Voyage of Sinbad (1958); The 3 Worlds of Gulliver (1960); the Jules Verne adaptation Mysterious Island (1961); the Greek myth adventure Jason and the Argonauts (1963); the H.G.
 Wells adaptation The First Men in the Moon (1964); the caveman vs dinosaurs epic One Million Years B.C.
 (1966); the dinosaur film The Valley of Gwangi (1969); Sinbad and the Eye of the Tiger (1977); and the Greek myth adventure Clash of the Titans (1981).